 Audit Scotland reviews the expected fee each year and adjusts it if necessary based on auditors' experience, new requirements, or significant changes to audited bodies.
 The audit fee is calculated in accordance with guidance issued by Audit Scotland.
-In accordance with the Audit Scotland guidance, for smaller bodies, we can increase the fee by up to 20% from the base fee set by Audit Scotland, depending on risk factors identified by us as your external auditors.
+In accordance with the Audit Scotland guidance we can increase the fee for smaller bodies by up to 20% from the base fee set by Audit Scotland, depending on risk factors identified by us as your external auditors.
 We cannot reduce the fee from the baseline set out by Audit Scotland.
-For 2019/20 we have agreed with CNPA to retain the fee at the baseline fee of £11,320.
+For 2019/20 we have agreed with the Authority to set the fee at the baseline fee of £11,320.
 The fee is based on the following assumptions:

-- supporting schedules to all figures in the accounts are supplied by the agreed dates and in accordance with the agreed upon information request list - the scope of the audit, and the Boards' activities will not change significantly from planned - CNPA will make available management and accounting staff to help us locate information and to provide explanations.
-We reserve the right to charge an additional fee for any additional work. - We will only receive (and audit) 3 sets of accounts (1st draft; amended draft and final).
+- Supporting schedules to all figures in the accounts are supplied by the agreed dates and in accordance with the agreed upon information request list. - The scope of the audit, and the Boards' activities will not change significantly from planned. - The Authority will make available management and accounting staff to help us locate information and to provide explanations.
+We reserve the right to charge an additional fee for any additional work. - We will only receive (and audit) 3 sets of accounts (1st draft; amended draft and final). - Defined benefit pension obligations are supported by actuarial specialists